sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

     S = ShiftCryptosystem(A)
     message = S.encoding(message)
     C = S.enciphering(shift, message)
-    print "This is your encrypted text shifted by ",shift,":" print C
+    print "This is your encrypted text shifted by",shift,":" print C
 }}}